detekoi/minimal-clock-overlay/README.md

   - Fifteen pre-defined style presets (Modern, Cyberpunk, Lo-Fi, Nature, and more)
   - Toggle for clock numbers (Arabic or Roman numerals)
   - AM/PM or 24-hour time format
-  - Customizable font styles for digital clock, date, and time zone (including serif and VFD display)
+  - Customizable font styles for digital clock, date, and time zone (including serif and LCD display)
   - Color and size customization
 - **OBS/Streamlabs Compatibility**: Built-in compatibility mode for browser sources with dropdown issues
 - **Draggable**: Position anywhere on your stream